hive-engineering/prometheus-ecs-discovery/README.md

 The command line parameters that can be used are:

-* -config.cluster (string): the name of a cluster to scrape (defaults to scraping all clusters)
+- -config.cluster (string): the name of a cluster to scrape (defaults to scraping all clusters)
-* -config.scrape-interval (duration): interval at which to scrape the AWS API for ECS service discovery information (default 1m0s)
+- -config.scrape-interval (duration): interval at which to scrape the AWS API for ECS service discovery information (default 1m0s)
-* -config.scrape-times (int): how many times to scrape before exiting (0 = infinite)
+- -config.scrape-times (int): how many times to scrape before exiting (0 = infinite)
-* -config.write-to (string): path of file to write ECS service discovery information to (default "ecs_file_sd.yml")
+- -config.write-to (string): path of file to write ECS service discovery information to (default "ecs_file_sd.yml")
-* -config.role-arn (string): ARN of the role to assume when scraping the AWS API (optional)
+- -config.role-arn (string): ARN of the role to assume when scraping the AWS API (optional)
-* -config.server-name-label (string): Docker label to define the server name (default "PROMETHEUS_EXPORTER_SERVER_NAME")
+- -config.server-name-label (string): Docker label to define the server name (default "PROMETHEUS_EXPORTER_SERVER_NAME")
-* -config.job-name-label (string): Docker label to define the job name (default "PROMETHEUS_EXPORTER_JOB_NAME")
+- -config.job-name-label (string): Docker label to define the job name (default "PROMETHEUS_EXPORTER_JOB_NAME")
-* -config.path-label (string): Docker label to define the scrape path of the application (default "PROMETHEUS_EXPORTER_PATH")
+- -config.path-label (string): Docker label to define the scrape path of the application (default "PROMETHEUS_EXPORTER_PATH")
-* -config.filter-label (string): docker label (and optional value) to filter on "NAME_OF_LABEL[=VALUE]".
+- -config.filter-label (string): docker label (and optional value) to filter on "NAME_OF_LABEL[=VALUE]".
-* -config.port-label (string): Docker label to define the scrape port of the application (if missing an application won't be scraped) (default "PROMETHEUS_EXPORTER_PORT")
+- -config.port-label (string): Docker label to define the scrape port of the application (if missing an application won't be scraped) (default "PROMETHEUS_EXPORTER_PORT")
+- -config.dynamic-port-detection (bool): Automatically detect the port mapping, if docker label "PROMETHEUS_DYNAMIC_EXPORT=1" is set.
+Only works when a single port is mapped, and falls back to the other methods, if not.

 ## Usage